rmolinari/thesis_1999/1999_thesis.typ

 for $angletup(Phi_(e,0), Phi_(e,1), Psi_(e,0), Psi_(e,1), E_(e,0), E_(e,1))$.

 The basic module again consists of cycles, this time in an $omega$-sequence, each trying simplistically to satisfy requirement~$R_e$.
-As noted below (@section5.2.3[section]) we do not need to observe path restraint as we did in earlier constructions.
+// As noted below (@section5.2.3[section])
+// we do not need to observe path restraint as we did in earlier constructions.
 Cycle~0 starts first.
 Cycle~$k$ may start cycle $k+1$ and stop all cycles $k' > k$ In addition, if $k > 0$, cycle $k$ may instruct cycle $k-1$ to perform an enumeration.
 This is detailed below.
-Even numbered cycles will enumerate witnesses into $A_0$, while the odd numbered will enumerate into $A_1$.
+Even-numbered cycles will enumerate witnesses into $A_0$, while the odd-numbered will enumerate into $A_1$.
 To this end it will be useful to use the notation $pi(l)$ for the parity of $l$.

 All cycles begin in #state(0).
 A cycle is _started_ by letting it pass from #state(0) to #state(1),